- Spring Meeting 2019: “MIGRATION IN ASIA”

-Author Archives: jerry
+Author Archives: editor

 The Honshu-Tokushima District Meeting was held at Itami Oblate House on 30th October 2018.
 The main purpose of this gathering was to pray together as we celebrate the 200th Anniversary of the First Rule of our congregation.